u-blox/log-converter/README.md

 1. `log_enum.h` and `log_enum_app.h`: these will usually be contained in the [log-client](https://github.com/RobMeades/log-client) sub-directory of your application's repo.
 2. `log_strings.h` and `log_strings_app.h`: contained in the same place as (1).

-Once you have cloned this repo and copied these files into it, build it on a Windows machine with Microsoft Visual Studio (C++), or on Linux by entering:
+Once you have cloned this repo and copied these files into it, build it on a Windows machine with Microsoft Visual Studio (C++), or build it on Linux by entering:

 `sudo make`